ZP6/DL7UFN and ZP6/DL7VEE were

 ZP5AZL/ZP0R and his family.

-So we enjoyed this dxpedition from his big contest station even in the
+So we enjoyed this dxpedition from his big

-minimum of the sunspot cycle 23.
-Signals often were extremely weak, but for
+contest station even in the minimum of the sunspot cycle 23.
+Signals often were

 A colour QSL was printed by www.QSLSHOP.com